-1. Administration of the Act and Aquaculture Regulations 2016 (sections 7 and 9 of the Act)
+1. Administration of the Act and Regulations

-Administrative decision-making under the Act is both within jurisdiction, under appropriate delegation and made on the basis of due consideration of relevant information.
+Administrative decision-making under the Act is legally sound, within jurisdiction, consistent with Ministerial powers and functions under appropriate delegation and made on the basis of due consideration of relevant information.
 Appropriate delegations must be in force.
-Example decisions (not a complete list - referral of draft policy to the ERD Committee; determining the manner and form of application forms; waiver of fees; cancellation of licences; causing action to be taken by licence holder; notifications and requiring information for the determination of applications under the Aquaculture Regulations 2006 (Regulations).
+Example decisions (not a complete list - interagency referrals; suspension/cancellation of leases and licences; compliance action to be taken by licence holder; notifications and review of complex correspondence requiring information for the determination of applications under the Regulations.

-Ongoing implementation of requirements of the Act and Aquaculture Regulations 2016 (legislative compliance) to: continue to streamline regulatory requirements for the industry by rationalising the regulatory rules imposed on aquaculture lease and licence holders; and continue to improve the delivery of the objectives of the Act, including 1) the promotion of ecologically sustainable development or marine and inland aquaculture, 2) maximising the benefits to the community from the state's aquaculture resources, and 3) ensuring the efficient and effective regulation of the aquaculture industry.
+Ongoing input and review of implementation of requirements of the Act and Regulations (legislative compliance) to continue to clarify and streamline regulatory requirements for the industry by rationalising the regulatory rules imposed on aquaculture lease and licence holders; and continue to improve the delivery of the objectives of the Act, including 1) the promotion of ecologically sustainable development of marine and inland aquaculture, 2) maximising the benefits to the community from the state's aquaculture resources, and 3) ensuring the efficient and effective regulation of the aquaculture industry.